$0 Northern Territory Adoption Quick-Start Checklist

 Once your EOI is accepted, you'll be invited to attend mandatory two-day adoption training.
 This training covers trauma-informed care, the principles of open adoption, the importance of a child's cultural identity, and the practical realities of raising a child who has experienced early loss or disruption.
 It is a condition of proceeding — it cannot be skipped or deferred indefinitely.

-When the home study is complete, the social worker's report goes to the Adoption Suitability Panel — a group of senior TFHC staff who review the evidence and make a final determination on your approval.
+When the home study is complete, the social worker's report goes to the Adoption Suitability Panel — a group of senior DCF staff who review the evidence and make a final determination on your approval.
 If approved, you are placed on the register of prospective adoptive parents.

 Approval does not mean imminent placement.
 It means you are eligible to be considered when a child becomes available who matches your capacity and circumstances.